 Think to yourself.
 What did 2Pac rap about?

 Yes, 2Pac was a very self-aware rapper, even conscious at times but he also has violent, womanizing songs laced with vulgarity.

 “Bitch niggas get their eyes swoll

 And five-o, get your lights on, fight long

 But I’m a ‘G’ to this ’til the day I’m gone, that’s regardless” – 2Pac on “Heartz of Men”

-As a whole, the term “Real Hip-Hop” carries no weight and is a phrase often used by pseudo-intelligent, so-called rap “connoisseurs” creating nostalgia around their favorite rappers attaching a connotation so endearing that the artist cannot be slandered and their music cannot be criticized, thus leaving their legacy untouchable because, after a while, fans will be afraid to criticize said rappers in fear of violating “REAL HIP HOP” codes.
-That is more detrimental to the art and culture than anything a Gucci Mane or Lil B video has the power to do.
+Now ask yourself, what does Lil Boosie rap about?
+Yes Lil Boosie has violent, womanizing songs and lyrics but he also has songs where he shows to be very conscious of his surroundings.
+What separates one from the other?
+How do you stamp Lil Boosie as “NOT REAL HIP HOP” but in the same breath say 2Pac (and other rappers like him including Kool G Rap and Snoop Dogg) are “Real Hip-Hop”?
+Do they not rap about, technically, the same things?
+This pulls back to the point that it’s not what you rap about, it’s how you rap about it.
+As a whole, the “Real Hip-Hop” term carries no weight and is a phrase used by pseudo-intelligent, so called rap “connoisseurs” in order to create nostalgia to their favorite rappers with a connotation so endearing that they cannot be slandered and their music cannot be criticized, thus leaving their legacy nothing but untouchable by all because after a while, people will be afraid to criticize said rappers in fear of violating “REAL HIP HOP” codes.
+That is more detrimental to the art and culture than anything a Lil B video has the power to do.